Why housing is ripe for a Tesla-like disruption, and the one weird trick that disruption will borrow from grade school math.

 The roads in this development cost 19 times less because there's four times fewer streets.
 Twice as many people in the three meter wide bike lane can provide twice the level of service as an eight meter wide street plus sidewalks.
 There's other savings as well, having to do with the lighter road base needed to support foot versus automotive traffic, and I would invest some of these savings in a roof over the bike paths to make commuting safe and comfortable year round.
 These would also in turn, reduce the weathering of the road.
 Transportation by bike costs 20 times less for residents than owning a car.
 Plus with a bike, you can get your license at age six!

 Less hard surface means much less concrete to pour for the storm drains.
 The gym and greenhouse-to-table cafe are potential profit centers, providing the community with income and on-site jobs.

-As I mentioned in Episode 8, the total cost to build, own or rent will vary by region, depending on the prices of land and materials.
+The total cost to build, own or rent will vary by region, depending on the prices of land and materials.
 Builders could save 50% or more on overall construction costs, and residents could save so much on transportation, tax, insurance and utilities that their total monthly expenses could fall by 50%, even if they pay a lot more per square foot to be closer to an urban center.